MDU-PHL/arbow/README.md

 The goal of `arbow` is to automate and simplify the production of trees from multiple sequence alignments.
 The tool has been developed in the context of viral phylogenomics.

+***NOTE*** SOME DEFAULTS HAVE CHANGED in `v0.6.*`:
+    - iqtree 2 is assumed by default, with an executable called `iqtree` (these come with new options to set your iqtree environment: `-iv` or `--iqtree-version` to specify the version (either 1 or 2), `-ip` or `--iqtree-path` to specify the path to the executable (assumes `$PATH` by default), and `-ie` or `--iqtree-exec` to define the executable (`iqtree2` by default))
+    - no sites with missing data are filtered by default (use `-mp` or `-mc` to change this now)
+    - constant sites are by default those that have 100% of a single base (use `-x` or `-c` to change this)

-In the current version (`0.5.*`) it:
+In the current version (`0.6.*`) it:

 1. Reads an alignment in `multiFASTA` format
 2. Calculates stats for each sequence in the alignment
 3. Trims 5/3 prime UTR regions --- defaults set to SARS-COV-2 (Genbank accession: `NC_045512.2`)
 4. Calculates stats per column in the alignment
-5. Allows the user to set a threshold of tolerable missing data in a column, and removes all non-conforming columns from the alignment
+5. Allows the user to set a threshold of tolerable missing data in a column, and removes all non-conforming columns from the alignment.
+This can be defined in two ways:
+    * using the `-mp` flag which defines a proportion of missing sites (e.g., 0.01 means at most 1% missing data)
+    * using the `-mc` flag which defines the count of missing sites (e.g., 2 means at most 2 missing sites)
+    * one can still  use `-mm` option, but that has been deprecated in favour of the `-mc` option. `-mm` will be removed in version `v0.8.0`.
-6. From the remaining columns, `arbow` finds all the `constant` columns according to two `user` defined criteria: `allow missing data` (i.e., a column with missing data can still count to towards `constant` sites if it meets other criteria), and the frequency of the major allow is equal to or larger than a trheshold (i.e., if the threshold is set to 0.99 and there are 100 samples, 99 of which are `A` and one is `G`, that column would be counted as a constant `A`).
-Filtering by frequency allows one to remove potential sequencing error.
+6. From the remaining columns, `arbow` finds all the `constant` columns according to two `user` defined criteria: `allow missing data` (i.e., a column with missing data can still count to towards `constant` sites if it meets other criteria), and a defined threshold of variation.
+This process one to smooth over any potential sequencing errors.
+This threshold can be defined in two ways:
+    * the frequency of the major allow is equal to or larger than a threshold (i.e., if the threshold is set to 0.99 and there are 100 samples, 99 of which are `A` and one is `G`, that column would be counted as a constant `A`) --- use the `-x` option.
+    * if the total count of minor alleles is equal to or smaller than a threshold (i.e., if the threshold is 2 and there are 100 samples, 98 of which are `A`, 1 is `C` and 1 is `T`, that column would be considered as a constant `A`) --- use the `-c` option.
 7. It then filters out all the `variable` columns, and outputs the variable alignment as a `multiFASTA` alignment.
-8. It runs `IQTree` with a few sensible `presets`
+8. It runs `IQTree` with a few sensible `presets` --- it is now possible to run both IQTree1 and IQTree2.

 Currently, in step `4` above, columns that have a single observed `nucleotide` (e.g., `C`) but still have missing data that were not filtered out in step `3` are counted towards the overall frequency of that `base` in the alignment.
 In other words, if a `user` specifies a maximum number of 20 missing bases, and a column with 5 missing bases but with `A` in all other samples, that column will count towards the overall frequency of `A` in the alignment (i.e., majority consensus imputation).
 This assumptions is less risky the larger the number of samples in the alignment.